University of Tokyo: University of Tokyo Struggles

-Yasuda Auditorium became the main site of fierce clashes between protesters and riot police.

-The 1960s saw an intensification of student protests across the world, including the Anti-Vietnam War protests and the May 68 events in France.
-This zeitgeist of the era was prominently felt in Japan as well, symbolised by the 1960 Anpo protests, in which the death of a UTokyo student, Michiko Kamba, caused public outrage.
-In 1968, the University of Tokyo Struggles (東大紛争, Tōdai Funsō) began with medical students demanding improvements in internship conditions, in which medical students were forced to work long hours without being paid before being licensed as a doctor.
+The 1960s saw an intensification of student protests across the world, including the Anti-Vietnam War protests and the May 68 protest in France.
+In Japan, the 1960 Anpo protests marked an early stage of this unrest, during which the death of UTokyo student Michiko Kamba drew nationwide attention.

+In 1968, the University of Tokyo Struggles (東大紛争, Tōdai Funsō) began with medical students demanding improvements in internship conditions, under which they worked long unpaid hours before qualifying as doctors.
 The conflict intensified with the indefinite strike decision by the students in January 1968 and escalated further following a clash between the students and faculty.
-Tensions peaked when radical students, most of whom were members of the Zenkyōtō (the All-Campus Joint Struggle Committees), occupied Yasuda Auditorium, leading the university to eventually call in riot police in June— a move seen as abandoning university autonomy.
-Efforts to resolve the situation began with the resignation of university executives and the appointment of Ichiro Kato as interim president, who started negotiations.
+Tensions peaked when radicalised students, most of whom were members of the Zenkyōtō (the All-Campus Joint Struggle Committees), occupied Yasuda Auditorium.
+After the resignation of university executives, Ichiro Kato was appointed interim president and opened negotiations with the occupying students.
 The conflict largely ended in January 1969 after a full-scale police operation to remove the occupying students.
 This operation involved more than 8,500 riot police officers confronting students who fought back with Molotov cocktails and marble stones taken from the auditorium's interior.
-Prime Minister Eisaku Sato, who was an alumnus of UTokyo himself, visited the site the day after the protesters in the auditorium were forcibly removed, and decided to cancel that year's admission process.
-This led top highschool students to apply reluctantly to other universities such as Kyoto University and Hitotsubashi University, resulting in many applicants who would have been admitted to those universities under normal circumstances failing to gain admission, since applicants are not allowed to apply to multiple prestigious national universities in Japan.
-The aftermath saw 633 prosecutions, and varied sentences, marking a turbulent chapter in the university's history.
+Prime Minister Eisaku Sato, who was an alumnus of UTokyo himself, visited the site the day after the students were removed, and decided to cancel that year's admission process.
+The aftermath saw 633 prosecutions, and varied sentences.